jswymer/mydoctest/articles/receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md

 <properties
-                pageTitle="How to: Map Text on Recurring Payments to Accounts for Automatic Reconciliation| Project Madeira" description="Welcome to Project "Madeira"" services=""
+                pageTitle="How to: Map Text on Recurring Payments to Accounts for Automatic Reconciliation| Project “Madeira”" description="Welcome to Project "Madeira""
+                services=""
                 documentationCenter="Madeira"
                 authors="edupont"/>